“Can you recommend a good routine for building muscle after 50,” asks MK via email.

 Let’s say you turn everything up to the max, and train with high frequency, high volume, and heavy weights.
 On top of that, you take all your work sets to failure (or very close to it).
 Chances are you’re going to be left burned out and injured sooner or later.

 As far as frequency is concerned, I think you’re better off training each muscle more often, but inflicting less damage on your joints and muscles in each workout.
-In practical terms, this means working each muscle group 3-4 times a week, rather than once or twice.
+In practical terms, this means working each muscle group 2-4 times a week, rather than just once.

 Your tendons and ligaments are not what they once were, and their capacity to recover declines with age.